racherb/watcher/docs/source/features.rst

    The files, ``.B3``, ``.D1`` and ``.E3`` are hidden files.

+Now that we know how to set the recursion level, let's see an example of the observable files depending on different values of the **recursion** parameter for the above mentioned example.

 .. list-table:: Observable files depending on the recursion level
    :widths: 20 20
    :header-rows: 1